 Vista Bank Romania SA ("Vista Bank Romania" or "the Bank") was registered in Romania in 1998 as a public limited company and is authorized by the National Bank of Romania to conduct banking activities.
-The Bank is mainly conducting banking activities for natural or legal persons in Romania and had a number of 314 employees on December 31, 2020 (December 31, 2019: 283).
-The bank operates through its head office in Bucharest and through 31 branches (December 31, 2019: 31) in Romania.
+The Bank is mainly conducting banking activities for natural or legal persons in Romania and had a number of 312 employees as of December 31, 2010 (December 31, 2020: 314).
+The bank operates through its head office in Bucharest and through 30 branches (December 31, 2020: 31) in Romania.